-Mr. Albertson made his European début at Opera Köln in Germany as Frank Maurrant in Street Scene, and returned this past season to Opera Graz in Austria, performing the title role in Der fliegende Holländer in over 12 performances, as well as Wotan in their concert performances of Loriot’s Der Ring an einem Abend.
-Additionally, he returned to the mainstage of the Metropolitan Opera as Angelotti in Tosca, sang Wotan in Das Rheingold for both Virginia Opera and Opera Santa Barbara, and débuted the title role in Bartok's Bluebeard’s Castle with Opera Roanoke.
+Albertson made his European debut at Opera Köln as Frank Maurrant in Street Scene and he returned to Opera Graz for its 2021/22 season, performing the title role in Der fliegende Holländer in more than a dozen performances, as well as Wotan in concert performances of Loriot’s Der Ring an einem Abend.
+Additionally, he returned to the Metropolitan Opera as Angelotti in Tosca, sang Wotan in Das Rheingold for both Virginia Opera and Opera Santa Barbara, and debuted the title role in Bartók’s Bluebeard’s Castle with Opera Roanoke.

-Kyle first joined The Metropolitan Opera roster for Don Giovanni and returned for five consecutive seasons in their productions of Le nozze di Figaro, Die Zauberflöte, Dialogues des carmélites, The Merry Widow, and Manon.
-2020 and 2021 Metropolitan Opera engagements were to include covering the roles of the title role in Der fliegende Holländer, Claggart in Billy Budd, and Kurwenal in Tristan und Isolde.
-He was also slated to make his role débuts as Jochaanan in Salome and Pizarro in Fidelio.
+Kyle first joined the Metropolitan Opera roster for Don Giovanni and returned for five consecutive seasons in productions of Le nozze di Figaro, Die Zauberflöte, Dialogues des Carmélites, The Merry Widow, and Manon.
+His 2020 and 2021 Metropolitan Opera engagements were to include covering the title role in Der fliegende Holländer, Claggart in Billy Budd, and Kurwenal in Tristan und Isolde.
+He was also slated to make his role debuts as Jochanaan in Salome and Pizarro in Fidelio.